-NPF defines scope 1, 2, and 3 GHG emissions using the following definitions from MSCI:
+&lt;sup>2 NPF defines scope 1, 2, and 3 GHG emissions using the following definitions from MSCI:

-- Scope 1 GHG emissions are those directly occurring "from sources that are owned or controlled by the institution, including: on-campus stationary combustion of fossil fuels; mobile combustion of fossil fuels by institution owned/controlled vehicles; and "fugitive" emissions.
-Fugitive emissions result from intentional or unintentional releases of GHGs, including the leakage of hydrofluorocarbons (HFCs) from refrigeration and air conditioning equipment as well as the release of CH4 from institution-owned farm animals." - Scope 2 emissions are "indirect emissions generated in the production of electricity consumed by the institution." - Scope 3 emissions are all the other indirect emissions that are "a consequence of the activities of the institution but occur from sources not owned or controlled by the institution" such as commuting, waste disposal; embodied emissions from extraction, production, and transportation of purchased goods; outsourced activities; contractorowned vehicles; and line loss from electricity transmission and distribution".
+• Scope 1 GHG emissions are those directly occurring "from sources that are owned or controlled by the institution, including: on-campus stationary combustion of fossil fuels; mobile combustion of fossil fuels by institution owned/controlled vehicles; and "fugitive" emissions.
+Fugitive emissions result from intentional or unintentional releases of GHGs, including the leakage of hydrofluorocarbons (HFCs) from refrigeration and air conditioning equipment as well as the release of CH4 from institution-owned farm animals."

+• Scope 2 emissions are "indirect emissions generated in the production of electricity consumed by the institution."

+Scope 3 emissions are all the other indirect emissions that are "a consequence of the activities of the institution but occur from sources not owned or controlled by the institution" such as commuting, waste disposal; embodied emissions from extraction, production, and transportation of purchased goods; outsourced activities; contractor-owned vehicles; and line loss from electricity transmission and distribution".

 Under the 'Measure' pillar, all CFIs agreed to measure exposure to GHG emissions.
-To provide transparency around this, all CFIs also agreed to report in alignment with the global Task Force on Climate-related Financial Disclosures (TCFD) recommendations and the External Reporting Board's (XRB's) climate-related disclosure standard once it is issued.
+To provide transparency around this, all CFIs also agreed to report in alignment with the global Task Force on Climate-related Financial Disclosures (TCFD) recommendations and the External Reporting Board's (XRB's) climate-related disclosure standard (CS1) for our 2024 financial year reporting.

-Under the 'Reduce' pillar, all CFIs are committed to having carbon neutral total investment portfolios by 2050, setting challenging interim emissions exposure reduction targets for 2025, and refreshed targets for subsequent periods.

-Under the 'Influence' pillar, all CFIs have agreed to actively seek investments that help the transition to a low carbon economy.
-They must also use their position as significant investors to engage with global companies on developing transition strategies.
+Under the 'Reduce' pillar, all CFIs are committed to having carbon neutral total investment portfolios by 2050, setting 50 percent reduction in carbon emission intensity targets for 2025, and refreshed targets for subsequent periods.
+All CFIs have agreed to actively seek investments that help the transition to a low-carbon economy.